claudsondouglas/lightning/README.md

 SvelteKit and SvelteKit https://svelte.dev/<br/>
 TailwindCSS https://tailwindcss.com/

+i used https://flagcdn.com/ to get the flags using iso_code

 ## Steps to run
 Install all dependencies with `npm install` (or `pnpm install` or `yarn`)